ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 [^pip-project-model]: There has been extensive discussion about pip's fundamental design
     and whether it should change.
 There is too much to easily summarize, but broadly, pip has always been designed as a package manager, and *not* as a *project* workflow tool.
     There are many other tools that compete in the project management space.
-"We" believe that pip is valuable as a foundational tool that simply manages your installed Python packages and does what you want without too much fuss.
+The consensus during review is that pip is valuable as a foundational tool that simply manages your installed Python packages and does what you want without too much fuss.
 More practically, shifting to a project-based model would constitute a major redesign of the pip UI and UX.

 [^no-pip-specific-syntax]: This is a limitation of the specification.
 However, if sufficient
     consensus builds around certain tool-specific flags, they can be standardized so they